 Region Number selects the region for which you are editing the settings.
-There is only one region that can be selected at this time; it is included for forward compatibility.

 ROI Level sets the level to which you want the image enhanced.
 Larger values increase the image quality.

 The Region Name text box lets you name the area.